NelisW/myOpenHab/docs/109-remote-internet-RPi.md

 This option is pre-configured for port 80, but don’t worry, all Weaved based connections are secure even if not using SSL.
 The free iOS app also includes a built in web browser, so you can use that to connect as well.

+# Access via SSH

+Change the port so some other lesser used port.
+You need to change /etc/ssh/sshd_config which is the config file for the ssh server, not /etc/ssh_config which is the client config.
+Then restart ssh.